 Violations 23-30, February 1, 2019

 On February 1, 2019, staff mainly limited the inspection to the resort area.
 Rain occurred during the inspection and staff observed sediment-laden runoff discharging off the paved roadways and into the unnamed tributaries to Foss Creek and Jordan Pond, then to Lytton Creek.
 Staff observed mud tracking from construction vehicles on the roadways so extensive that the paved road system throughout the Site was covered in a layer of fine sediment.
 Staff noted that BMPs had been deployed on the Site, but that they were not sufficient to prevent runoff from construction activities into receiving waters.
 Staff also observed sediment-laden water entering receiving waters and a sediment-filled culvert leading to receiving waters.
-It was increasingly clear that the Discharger was making little or no effort to inspect and maintain BMPs in general, and those BMPs deployed on the Site were continuing to deteriorate, fail, become damaged, or otherwise become less effective or functional.
+It was apparent that the Discharger was making little or no effort to inspect and maintain BMPs in general, and those BMPs deployed on the Site were continuing to deteriorate, fail, become damaged, or otherwise become less effective or functional.